Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 I must have been around four years old when I first 'climbed' the Eiffel Tower.
 I told my father I wanted to walk up the stairs, as one does at that age.

-He relented of course, and within a minute I was in his arms, being carried up 328 steps.
+He eventually relented and up we started.
+Within a minute, I was in his arms, being carried up 328 steps.

 I was never able to pull that trick on him again, but I still remember the awe and wonder (and yes, a little bit of terror) at discovering the secrets of the Eiffel Tower and seeing Paris, already beautiful, stretched out below so perfectly even a four-year old could catch her breath.

 I've returned since then, riding up the easy way, and each time, I discover something new about the first Iron Lady － things I never expected to find.
 She truly is one of the more unusual sights of Paris and one of your must-see places when you travel to the city.